Accessibility statement

 Synergy Parent Portal

 This is used to apply for school places, free school meals and 2-year nursery funding.
-We know some parts of this website are not fully accessible as shown below.
+We know some parts of this website are not fully accessible.

 If you need help with the Parent Portal to apply for school place or free school meals, please contact us: